I got to edit some aerial footage for the first time and it was a load of fun.

 In closing, I want to stipulate that Trance is not the second coming, and it's certainly no Sunshine.
 Trance is simply a good film that deserves some thought rather that a barrage of "Style over substance." and "It's not as clever as it thinks."
 Those things are easy to write and will probably get quite a few reviewers' comment sections roaring in agreement, but they fail to actually accomplish anything.
 They are empty gestures like so many are accusing the film of being.

 Eons ago in the winter (or something resembling it) of 2012, I got to spend a few days in a beach house with these fantastic fellows.
+Also them.

 I made a 4 minute video.
 The others were much more productive and recorded an entire album.
 A debut album in fact, called Characters.
 You can check out a few tracks over on their Soundcloud.